 When can I be back on the floor?

 You can normally get back on the floor in stocking feet within three to four hours.

 As early as the next day (24 hours) furniture may be replaced on the finish (longer is better).
 When replacing the furniture it is best to lift and place it on the floor and not drag it across the finish.
 Placing felt pads on the bottoms of furniture legs will minimize scratches and dents.
-(We keep a drawer full of these in the kitchen at our house so when they wear out or pop off replacements are easily accessible.)

 Normal foot traffic can also resume after 24 hours.

 Animals with nails should be kept off the floor for at least 24 hours with three days being ideal.

 Area rugs may be placed on the floor after four to seven days.

 Is the floor very slick after it dries?

 How should I maintain the floor after the Refinish Light™ restoration?